Does Grilling Pose A Cancer Risk?

 She says we should avoid flare-ups caused when fat hits the flame.
 Flare-ups just burn the food and deposit soot on the surface.
 You can avoid flare-ups by using a gas grill with metal flavor bars between the food and the flame, of by using a 2-zone cooking system on a charcoal grill and by having a squirt gun handy.

-Dr. Sinha adds that if there are burned parts of the meat, especially burned fat, just cut them off.
-"It's important to help consumers understand how to cook without undercooking or overcooking," to which the National Cancer Institute (NCI) ads "That's one more reason to use a food thermometer. " Amen.
+Dr. Sinha says that if there are burned parts of the meat, especially burned fat, just cut them off.
+"It's important to help consumers understand how to cook without undercooking or overcooking," to which the National Cancer Institute (NCI) adds "That's one more reason to use a food thermometer. " Amen.

 They also added "Researchers found that those who ate their beef medium-well or well-done had more than three times the risk of stomach cancer than those who ate their beef rare or medium-rare."
 I might add that well done meat is tougher and drier.
-Click here for more on proper meat temperature and click here for more on food, cooking, and barbecue safety.
+Click here for more on proper meat temperature in which I make the case that lower cooking temperatures and indirect heat just plain make better tasting food, regardless of health impact.
+And if flareups are a source of nasty stuff, use the new GrillGrates (tm) and get rid of them. and click here for more on food, cooking, and barbecue safety.